 To get to the trailhead, take I-70 to the Bakerville exit #221.
 Drive south over to the dirt parking area near the start of Forest Road 189.
 Follow the dirt road three miles to the summer trailhead.
 Stay straight and follow the sign for the Grays Peak trailhead.
 Continue another two miles to the trailhead at 11,280 feet.
 There are restrooms and a few dispersed camping spots near the parking area.

-To get to the Mohawks trailhead from Breckenridge follow CO 9 South to The Spruce Creek Road.
+To get to the Mohawk Lakes Trailhead from Breckenridge follow CO 9 South to Spruce Creek Road.
 The road is across the highway from the pond called Goose Pasture Tarn.
 Turn right and ascend west 1.8 miles to Spruce Creek Trailhead.
 The road above the trailhead is not well maintained for low-clearance vehicles, so park here if ground clearance is an issue.
 Either continue driving up the road if you have a high-clearance vehicle or hike west for 1.3 miles to the junction with the Wheeler Trail.
-Hike 0.5 miles down the Wheeler Trail to a large beaver pond where the trail meets the Spruce Creek trail.
-Turn onto the Spruce Creek Trailhead until it ends at the Mohawk Lakes trailhead.
+Hike 0.5 miles down the Wheeler Trail to a large beaver pond where the trail meets the Spruce Creek Trail.
+Turn onto the Spruce Creek Trailhead until it ends at the Mohawk Lakes Trailhead.

 Peak 1 of the Tenmile Range

 Peak 1 is not a 14er but is arguably one of the more physically demanding hikes in Summit County.
 It is the crushing pitch and vertical rise in such short distances that makes this hike stand out.
 Peak 1 is the iconic pointy peaked mountain that sits just above Frisco and is clearly visible from almost anywhere in the lake Dillon portion of Summit County.
-Peak 1 is 12,805 feet and offers the hiker an almost 4,000-foot climb in about 3 and a half miles.
-As with the other classic hikes on this list, it is primarily above tree line and exposed to all the elements you expect above tree line.
+Peak 1 is 12,805 feet and offers the hiker an almost 4,000-foot climb in about 3.5 miles.
+As with the other classic hikes on this list, it is primarily above tree line and exposed to all the elements you would expect.
 The final 700 feet is a thin ridge walk through a loose scree field.
 It is non-technical, so you don’t need ropes, just be confident in your footing and hand placement.

 The trailhead is easy to access.
-From Main street stoplight on Highway 9, head west on Main St. and turn left at 2nd Street.
-Follow 2nd street to the parking area at the end of the road and the trailhead starts to ascend directly from looker’s right in the parking lot.
+From Main Street stoplight on Highway 9, head west on Main Street and turn left at 2nd Street.
+Follow 2nd Street to the parking area at the end of the road and the trailhead starts to ascend directly from looker’s right in the parking lot.
 You can also walk west along the Frisco rec path until you intersect with the Mt.
 Royal trailhead and start there.

 If you come through the Eisenhower Tunnel on Interstate 70 heading west, the first thing you will see looking out towards Dillon and Silverthorne is Buffalo Mountain.
 The shortest mountain on this list at 12,777 feet is one of the more visibly imposing mountains in Summit County.
 You cannot miss the distinctive round hump and huge crater in the middle of the mountain.
 Buffalo Mountain is a classic hike based on its steep middle section that includes a .6-mile 23% grade.
 The hike is about 3 miles one way and just over 3,000 vertical feet, but don’t let that fool you.
 The majority of that 3,000 feet is covered in about a mile and a half.

 Additionally, the climb is through a loose scree field in an avalanche chute.
-So, it is hard on the way up, but can be especially rewarding for the views of Lake Dillon, which are truly stunning from the summit of Buffalo.
-One of the most interesting visual illusions about Buffalo Mountain is although the mountain looks like a rounded hump from down in Silverthorne, from the summit looking down, the back side is a 3,000-foot vertical cliff.
+It is hard on the way up, but can be especially rewarding for the views of Lake Dillon, which are truly stunning from the summit of Buffalo.
+One of the most interesting visual illusions about Buffalo Mountain is although the mountain looks like a rounded hump from down in Silverthorne, from the summit looking down, the backside is a 3,000-foot vertical cliff.